 Who can apply for the Paycheck Protection Program?

-Your loan won’t be fully forgiven if you don’t use all of your PPP funds on approved expenses (payroll, rent, mortgage interest, and utilities).
+Your loan won’t be fully forgiven if you don’t use all of your PPP funds on approved expenses.
 There are also restrictions on decreasing headcount or wages that may limit your ability to achieve 100% loan forgiveness.

 How do I apply for a Paycheck Protection Program loan?

 Don’t delay in applying for a PPP loan.
 Loans are available on a first-come, first-served basis.
 The CARES Act initially allocated $350 billion to the Paycheck Protection Program.
-Due to overwhelming demand by business owners, the initial round of funding was exhausted in mid-April.
-Lawmakers approved an additional $310 billion of funding shortly afterward.
+Later, lawmakers approved an additional $310 billion of funding.

 Most lenders began accepting applications for Paycheck Protection Program loans in early April 2020.
-SBA lenders, federally insured depository institutions, and other regulated lenders approved by the Treasury can accept PPP applications.
+Which organizations can accept PPP applications?
+SBA lenders, federally insured depository institutions, and other regulated lenders approved by the Treasury.
 Find an approved lender here.

-Some lenders (particularly the largest U.S. banks) will only take applications from their current customers.
-They may also require borrowers to meet other criteria such as having an existing lending relationship with them.
-If you don’t meet their criteria, you can still apply with another lender that doesn’t have the same borrower requirements.
+First, see if you can apply with the financial institution you bank with.
+Some lenders will only take applications from their current customers.
+They may also require borrowers to meet other criteria.
+This may include having an existing lending relationship with them.

 What if my PPP loan isn’t forgiven?